ragdolldynamics/ragdoll-maya/docs/pages/tutorials/manikin.md

 !!! question "What does Kinematic mean?"
     **Kinematic** means "copy the animation into simulation and make no changes to it"

-By instead setting this to `Initial State`, then Ragdoll will only use the animation for the starting position and orientation of the simulation.
+By instead setting this to `Dynamic`, then Ragdoll will only use the animation for the starting position and orientation of the simulation.

+!!! tip "Inherit"
+    Alternatively, you can set it to `Inherit` to have it *inherit* the value of the `rGroup` node that was created for the whole character.

 <br>